Scotch and Wry: History

 Scotch and Wry was developed from The Scotched Earth Show, a one-off special based on Scottish humorous writing, broadcast on New Year's Day 1977.
 Fulton starred in the special, having made sporadic television appearances since his ill-fated Rikki series for STV, which ended mid-run in 1967.

 Scotch and Wry first aired on BBC1 Scotland at 10.30pm on Saturday 30 September 1978.
-Its comedic focus was on predominantly Scottish (and in particular Glaswegian) humour, although the series also included material from London-based writers, including rejected scripts for The Two Ronnies The show's signature tune throughout its entire run was a library track, Sexy Sox, composed by Reg Tilsley.
+Its comedic focus was on predominantly Scots and in particular Glaswegian humour, although the series also included material from London-based writers, including rejected scripts for The Two Ronnies.
+The show's signature tune throughout its entire run was a library track, Sexy Sox, composed by Reg Tilsley.

-Overall, the viewer had to be familiar with the Glasgow patter in order to understand many of the jokes.
-As a result, much of the humour was constructed around distinctly Glaswegian themes; such as the city's suburbs, its football clubs, and even its famous sectarian divide was also played for laughs.
+Overall, the viewer had to be familiar with both Scots and Glaswegian culture in order to understand many of the jokes.
+Much of the humour was constructed around distinctly Glaswegian themes; such as the city's suburbs, its football clubs, and even its famous sectarian divide was also played for laughs.
 The programmes (and some personalities) of rival ITV station STV (most notably Late Call) were frequently parodied on the show.
 In the later Hogmanay specials, a greater emphasis was placed on major news events that had happened during the previous year as their basis.

 Another regular target in many sketches was Lanarkshire singer Sydney Devine, who later became one of the show's many guest stars, appearing in a parody of Phantom of the Opera.
 In the first years of the Hogmanay specials, singer Barbara Dickson performed musical interludes.
 It also became customary of Scotch and Wry to include a post-closing credits sketch, which was often a dig at The Hogmanay Show which followed immediately afterwards.
 The best remembered skit – from the 1985 special – involved Fulton interrupting a party to throw his television out of the window just before the show started.

 For several years, Scotch and Wry also aired on BBC1 Northern Ireland but was given only one full networked airing by the BBC – the 1982 Hogmanay special aired outside Scotland on New Year's Day 1983.
 The last new episode – produced by regular cast member Tony Roper – aired on Thursday 31 December 1992.

 Comedy specials have continued to air each Hogmanay on BBC1 Scotland, including Chewin' the Fat, Still Game and Only an Excuse?.
 Fulton also revived his Reverend I.M.
 Jolly character for several Hogmanay spin-off specials during the 1990s – Tis' the Season to the Jolly (1993), A Man for All Seasons (1994), Jolly: A Life (1995) and It's A Jolly Life (1999), which marked the character's farewell appearance.
 A specially recorded compilation, introduced by Fulton, aired in 1996 to mark the 50th anniversary of his showbusiness career.